 - The National Human Papillomavirus Vaccination Program Register (HPV Register) started in 2007 to record information about HPV vaccine doses administered in Australia.

-National immunisation registers provide an important means of ensuring accountability of, and evaluating, Australia’s funded National Immunisation Program.
-They are the primary means of determining vaccination coverage at national, state and territory, and local levels.
+The AIR provides an important means of ensuring accountability of, and evaluating, Australia’s funded National Immunisation Program.
+The AIR is the primary means of determining vaccination coverage at national, state and territory, and local levels.

-Registers provide a central record of the vaccination history of every Australian.
-They are accessible by Australian immunisation providers to assess a person’s vaccination history and plan vaccination needs.
+The AIR provides a central record of the vaccination history of every Australian.
+It is accessible by Australian immunisation providers to assess a person’s vaccination history and plan vaccination needs.

-AIR data are used to determine a family’s entitlement to government family assistance payments, including:
+AIR data are used to determine a family’s entitlement to government family assistance payments.